kaimast/lsm-rs/README.md

 * *io_uring-support*: For async file system access on Linux.
 Optional and still considered experimental.
 * *Bloom filters* for faster lookups

-## Latest Version
-The version on crates.io is quite outdated as it does not allow to publish crates with git dependencies.
-It is recommended to use the `main` git branch instead.

 ## Supported Platfomrs and Architectures
 Currently, the code is only tested with Linux on x86 machines, but it should run on most systems supported by the Rust compiler.